-Authorization forms for medication are available at each school office and on the district website www.twinriversusd.org.
+Authorization forms for medication are available at each school office and on the district website at www.trusd.net.
 There are forms specific for asthma and severe allergies.
 Medications must be brought to the school office in their original container.
-Parents are encouraged to ask the child's physician to prescribe long-acting medication, if possible, so that medication does not need to be given at school.
-(EC 49403 and 48216)
+Parents are encouraged to ask the child's physician to prescribe long-acting medication if possible, so that medication does not need to be given at school.
+(EC § 49403 and 48216)